 The UAE cabinet recently approved the issuance of a Federal Decree-Law to amend several provisions of the UAE Commercial Transactions Law.

-Amendments include changing certain provisions covering dishonored cheques, issuance of cheques without consideration, deliberate tactics used by the drawer to avoid cheque payments, criminal/penal aspects; by providing the beneficiary of the cheque speedy and advanced mechanisms for recovery and security.
+Amendments include changing certain provisions covering dishonoured cheques, issuance of cheques without consideration, deliberate tactics used by the drawer to avoid cheque payments and criminal/penal aspects by providing the beneficiary of the cheque speedy and advanced mechanisms for recovery and security.

 - Where the consideration for clearance is less than the cheque amount, the bank may partially clear the cheque according to the balance available with it, unless the bearer rejects the same.
 In case of a partial clearance, the bank shall annotate, upon each partial clearance, on the backside of the cheque to that effect and shall give the bearer the original cheque and a certificate of such clearance; and subject to the other provisions of this law.